Open-Turing-Project/TuringDocs/markdown/tand.md

             put "Tan of ", angle, " is ", tand ( angle )
         end for
 ##Details
-An argument to **tan** of 90, 270, etc. may result in an overflow (and halt of the program) as the result is technically ¥.
+An argument to **tan** of 90, 270, etc. may result in an overflow (and halt of the program) as the result is technically &yen;.
 (It may not cause an overflow due to rounding, in which case the result will simply be a very large number.)